UEABIO/data-sci-v1/docs/18-Complex-models.md

 ## Activity 1: Think about your data

-Think carefully about the plots you should make to investigate the potential differences and relationships you wish to investigate - examples hidden behind dropdowns.
+Think carefully about the plots you should make to investigate the potential differences and relationships you wish to investigate - try and answer the questions first before checking the examples hidden behind dropdowns.

 <div class="panel panel-default"><div class="panel-heading"> Task </div><div class="panel-body">
-Is there an obvious difference in the longevities of males across the three treatments? </div></div>
+Make density distributions for longevity of males across the three treatments. </div></div>

 <button id="displayTextunnamed-chunk-9" onclick="javascript:toggle('unnamed-chunk-9');">Show Solution</button>